Tony Tamer

-Anthony Aouni Tamer (born October 12, 1957) is an American billionaire businessman, and the founder and Co-CEO of H.I.G.
-Capital, a global private equity and alternative assets investment firm with $48 billion of equity capital under management.
-He previously held positions at Bain & Company, Hewlett-Packard, and Sprint Corporation.
-The Forbes magazine lists him as the No. 638 richest person in the world, with a net worth of $4.5 billion as of May 2021.
+Anthony Aouni Tamer (born October 12, 1957), better known as Tony Tamer, is an American billionaire businessman, and the co-founder and executive chairman of H.I.G.
+Capital, a global private equity and alternative assets investment firm with $70 billion of equity capital under management.
+The Forbes magazine lists him as the 525th richest person in the world, with a net worth of $6.4 billion as of March 2025.

 Education

-Tony Tamer earned an MBA degree from Harvard Business School, and a master's degree in electrical engineering from Stanford University.
+Tamer earned an MBA degree from Harvard Business School, and a master's degree in electrical engineering from Stanford University.
 His undergraduate degree is from Rutgers University.

 Career

 Tamer began his career at Hewlett-Packard and later at Sprint Corporation in a variety of engineering, marketing and manufacturing positions.
 Tamer then joined Bain & Company in 1986 where he ultimately became a partner until he left the firm in 1993.
 At Bain, he developed business unit and operating strategies, implemented productivity improvement initiatives, and led acquisition and divestiture activities for a number of Fortune 500 clients.

-In 1993 Tamer co-founded H.I.G.
-Capital with Sami Mnaymneh.
-Together, Tamer and Mnaymneh have developed H.I.G.
-Capital into a global private equity firm with $48 billion of equity capital under management.
-Based in Miami, and with offices in New York, Boston, Chicago, Dallas, Los Angeles, San Francisco, and Atlanta in the U.S., as well as international affiliate offices in London, Hamburg, Madrid, Milan, Paris, Bogotá, Rio de Janeiro and São Paulo, H.I.G.
-Capital specializes in providing both debt and equity capital to small and mid-sized companies, utilizing a flexible and operationally focused/value-added approach:
+In 1993, Tamer co-founded H.I.G.
+Capital with Sami Mnaymneh, expanding it into a global private equity firm.
+H.I.G. specializes in providing investment capital to small and mid-sized companies, utilizing a flexible and operationally focused/value-added approach: